 I have dear memories of Neil and Albert, the only two other names I shall mention here.
 Neil had been the apprentice compositor just prior to me and was a great mate, a good help during my early floundering and a superb footballer who I appeared to share an almost telepathic understanding with during lunchtime games of football in the car park.
 Albert was quite something else and I often still think back to his wisdom and the things he taught me.
 No longer with us, I owe him a lot for he taught me the right way to do things and passed on years of expert knowledge and mastery of the trade and life in general which not all journeymen did in those long ago days.

 Being a compositor in those days was an exacting business.
-I recall enquiring of Albert, who was probably as accomplished a ‘comp’ as it was possible to be, one day, whether I would be able to ‘get away’ with a shortcut or two on a job I was typesetting by hand.
+I recall inquiring of Albert, who was probably as accomplished a ‘comp’ as it was possible to be, one day, whether I would be able to ‘get away’ with a shortcut or two on a job I was typesetting by hand.
 His answer?
 ‘There is only one standard, Stuart’.
 His meaning was clear, that there should be an uncompromising attitude towards the work and that to learn to do things exactly correct with excellence was the way forward.
 It was an invaluable lesson for me as a seventeen-year old and one that I’ve remembered ever since.
 This was but one recognisable interchange but there were so many over the years.

 The owner of the business himself was something of a madcap character though looking back, a very decent man.
 Imagine someone with an overwhelming case of ADHD and wearing a huge voluminous dress shirt and expensive but ill-fitting pin-striped suit that buried his thin frame.
 He also wore those bracelets on his upper arms that hold the sleeves of one’s shirt up, something I’d never seen nor have since.
 His father had been the chairman of one of the local professional football clubs in Nottingham and was chiefly famous for signing a world class England centre forward in ~Tommy Lawton for the then lowly team.
-Interestingly some of the fifties artefacts of that amazing deal were to be found stashed away in draws in the factory.
+Interestingly some of the fifties artifacts of that amazing deal were to be found stashed away in draws in the factory.

 Many of my early days in the job were blighted by being banished to the caster room to operate the Monotype Caster machine.
 This piece of fairly remarkable engineering was over a hundred years old at the time and was subsequently to find a home in a museum in Wales as newer technology rapidly came in.
 In the next door office was the equally extraordinary Monotype Keyboard which ran on compressed air and needed the muscles of a weightlifter to punch the keys on the multiple alphabets on display.
 In a piece of justified type matter, every single line end would require a reading from a spinning drum to be made and a calculation submitted to share the correct amount of space out between each word.
 Just think about that when you’re next using Microsoft Word.